 Our world is being rocked by grand challenges, be it climate change, wars, global pandemics, or poverty.
 For many of these challenges, there is no tech fix.
 They are systemically routed in how our societies are organised: climate change is linked to our obsession with economic growth, companies are not built to act responsibly, and capitalism thrives on inequality.
 Because of this, we need to fundamentally rethink how we live, labour, and love together.

-Jonas holds a Master of Philosophy (Dist.) in Innovation, Strategy & Organisation from the University of Cambridge and a BA (Summa Cum Laude) in Liberal Arts & Sciences from University College Maastricht.
+Jonas holds a Master of Philosophy (Dist.) in Innovation, Strategy and Organisation from the University of Cambridge and a BA (Summa Cum Laude) in Liberal Arts & Sciences from University College Maastricht.

 Prior to his PhD studies, Jonas worked as a management consultant for Metaplan GmbH where he facilitated organisational change in numerous organisations, from NGOs to multi-national corporations.